 Rademption Event Adjustments.
 A redemption event cours when reference obligations of a reference entity are redeamed (or paid in full) by, or on behalf of, the issuer.
-In the case of all types of credit default options, if only some of the reference obligations are redeamed, the option is ordinarily adjusted such that the remaining reference obligations are to reference obligations are by the reference obligations for the option and no other adjustment will ordinarily be made.
-If all of the reference obligations of a reference entity are redeemed and there are other debt obligations of the reference entity that the listing options market deems appropriate to specify as successor reference obligations.
-If, however, all of the reference obligations of a reference entity are redeemed and there are no other debt obligations of the reference entity that the listing options market deems appropriate to specify as successor reference entity cliquations for the reference entity fat the listing options market deems appropriate to specify as successor reference entity (adjustions for the reference entity fat the listing options market deems appropriate will depend upon whether or not there are other reference entities for the options.
+In the case of all types of credit default options, if only some of the reference obligations are redeamed, the option is ordinarily adjusted such that the remaining reference obligations are the reference obligations for the option and no other adjustment will ordinarily be made.
+If all of the reference obligations of a reference entity are redeemed and there are other debt obligations of the reference obsective as successor reference obligations, then they will be substituted as the reference obligations.
+It, however, all of the reference obligations of the reference entity are redeemed and there are no other debt obligations of the reference entity that the listing options market deems appropriate to specify as successor reference obligations, then they are redeemed and there are no other debt obligations for the reference entity that the listing options market deems appropriate to specify as successor reference obligations for the reference entity factories and the reference entity are redeemed and there are other reference entity for the listing options market deems appropriate to specify as successor reference obligations for the reference entity for the options.

-Adjustment of credit default options for a complete redemption.
+Adjustment of credit default options for a complete rademption.
 If there is a complete redemption affecting a credit default option, the option will cease trading on the date that the redemption event is confirmed by the listing options market.
-Expiration of the option will be accelerated to a specified number of days following the confirmation date of the redemption, and the option will expire unexercised if, prior to such expiration, no credit event is confirmed to have occurred prior to the effective date of the redemption event. redemption event.
+Expiration of the option will be accelerated to a specified number of days following the confirmation date of the redemption, and the option will expire unexercised if, prior to such expiration, no credit event is confirmed to have occurred prior to the effective date of the redemption event.